 There are babies who are indeed born with blue eyes.
 A baby could have blue eye color at birth for the following reasons.

 Genes play a significant role in determining the baby’s eye color.
 The following conditions and scenarios related to genes could lead to blue eyes in babies.

 - Family inheritance: A baby is more likely to have blue eyes when their parents and grandparents have blue eyes.
 It is likely the reason why blue eyes tend to be more common among certain human populations.
 These people have a gene pool with predominantly blue iris alleles.

 - Random allele expression: It is not uncommon for brown-eyed parents to have a baby with blue eyes.
 In such cases, one of the parents could be a carrier of a blue iris allele passed down from generations but without any expression.
-The blue iris gene variant may randomly pass down and express in the baby, causing them to have blue eyes (5).
+The blue iris gene variant may randomly pass down and be expressed in the progeny, causing them to have blue eyes (5).

 - Interaction with other genes: Research suggests that the genetics of eye colors is more complex than believed since the eye color genes may interact with genes involved in determining hair and skin color (1).
 Therefore, in rare cases, a baby may be born with blue eye color without a family history or the presence of dormant blue iris alleles.

 There are some genetic conditions, syndromes, or disorders that could cause blue eyes in babies.
 In many cases, the blue eyes may not appear at birth and manifest a few days or weeks after birth.